 The Board believes there is value to having continuity of directors who have experience with the Corporation; therefore, there are no limits on the number of terms for which a director may hold office.
-In March 2021, in order to promote Board renewal, the Board mandate was amended such that, from January 1, 2022, directors who have reached the age of 70 are not eligible to stand for re-election.
+In order to promote Board renewal, the Board mandate provides that, from January 1, 2022, directors who have reached the age of 70 are not eligible to stand for re-election.
 The Board has constituted the N&CG Committee which considers a number of factors, including performance, attendance, skills and diversity as a whole, when identifying and selecting candidates for election or re-election to the Board.